 Red snapper, delicious, but also heavily fished, is the now the focus of an innovative federal and state collaboration.

-In 2018 and 2019, all five Gulf states will manage red snapper fishing for private vessels not just in state waters, but also federal.
+Since 2018, all five Gulf states manage red snapper fishing for private vessels not just in state waters, but also federal.

 Increasingly vocal pushback, especially from recreational anglers, has led to the award of

 an in-depth, $12-million research initiative to accurately determine the abundance of red snapper in U.S. waters of the Gulf of Mexico with a red snapper count.